jayahariv/becomeAnIOSDeveloper/README.md

 ## Meme App 1.0
 This is a image capture and editing application which uses ImagePicker, Custom Font importing, Sharing option.

+## Meme App 2.0
+This is upgrade to the Meme App 1.0.
+Users have the ability to see the send memes(temporarily), edit/delete them etc.
+- Features include
+  * ability to capture, pick photos from album
+  * ability to add top and bottom meme text
+  * ability to see the send memes temporarily
+  * ability to edit/delete the send memes
+  * ability to see list as well as grid view
+  * ability to see memes by clicking on list/grid view.